marekmaskarinec/umboxs/static/index.md

 # Home

-PAK is a package manager for [Umka](https://github.com/vtereshkov/umka-lang).
+UmBox is a package manager for [Umka](https://github.com/vtereshkov/umka-lang).
 It can manage dependencies for Umka libraries and programs and help with automating builds.